 15 Project Name HOME Program Administration

 Target Area Citywide

 Goals Supported Planning for Housing and Community

 Development

 Needs Addressed Other Housing and Community Development

 Needs

-Funding HOME: \$69,468
+Funding HOME: \$154,919

-Description Eligibility Citation: 24 CFR 92.207(a) - General

-Management, Oversight and Coordination
+Description Eligibility Citation: 24 CFR 92.207(a) - General Management, Oversight and Coordination National Objective Citation: Not Applicable

+The City of Huntington Beach Office of Business Development is responsible for administering the HOME program.
+Up to 25 percent of the HOME allocation will be used to provide for staffing and other program administration costs associated with the HOME program, including planning, reporting, monitoring, and IDIS setup and maintenance.
+The 25% is above the statutory limit of 10% and is authorized based on a HOME waiver received from HUD on April 24, 2020.

+Target Date 6/30/2021

+Estimate the number and type of families that will Not applicable.

+benefit from the proposed activities

+Location Description Not applicable.

+Planned Activities Same as description.

+16 Project Name CDBG Program Administration

+Target Area Citywide

+Goals Supported Planning for Housing and Community

+Development

+Needs Addressed Other Housing and Community Development

+Needs

+FundingCDBG: \$257,445

+Description Eligibility Citation: 24 CFR 570.206(a) -

+Administration and Planning/General Program

+Administration

 National Objective Citation: Not Applicable

-The City of Huntington Beach Office of Business

-Development is responsible for administering the
+The City will conduct the following

+administration/planning activities: (1) General

+Administration of CDBG Program, including preparation of budget, applications, certifications

+and agreements; (2) Coordination of CDBG-funded

+capital improvement projects; (3) Coordination of

+Public Service Subrecipients, (4) Coordination of

+HOME-funded housing projects; (5) Monitoring of

+CDBG projects/programs to ensure compliance

+with federal regulations; (6) Preparation of the

+Annual Action Plan; (7) Preparation of the CAPER;

+and (8) Fair Housing Foundation counseling,

-HOME program.
-Up to 10 percent of the HOME
+education and enforcement.
+Up to 20% of the

-allocation, plus 10% of estimated program income,
+annual CDBG entitlement, plus 20% of estimated

-will be used to provide for staffing and other

-program administration costs associated with the
+program income, is allowed for administration

-HOME program, including planning, reporting,

-monitoring, and IDIS setup and maintenance.
+activities.

 Target Date 6/30/2021

 Estimate the number and type of families that will Not applicable.

 benefit from the proposed activities

 Location Description Not applicable.

 Planned Activities Same as description.

-16 Project Name CDBG Program Administration Target Area Citywide Goals Supported Planning for Housing and Community Development Needs Addressed Other Housing and Community Development Needs Funding CDBG: \$257,445 Description Eligibility Citation: 24 CFR 570.206(a) Administration and Planning/General Program Administration National Objective Citation: Not Applicable Rational objective citation.
-Not Applicable The City will conduct the following administration/planning activities: (1) General Administration of CDBG Program, including preparation of budget, applications, certifications and agreements; (2) Coordination of CDBG-funded capital improvement projects; (3) Coordination of Public Service Subrecipients, (4) Coordination of HOME-funded housing projects; (5) Monitoring of CDBG projects/programs to ensure compliance with federal regulations; (6) Preparation of the Annual Action Plan; (7) Preparation of the CAPER; and (8) Fair Housing Foundation counseling, education and enforcement.
-Up to 20% of the annual CDBG entitlement, plus 20% of estimated program income, is allowed for administration activities.
-Target Date 6/30/2021 Estimate the number and type of families that will Not applicable. benefit from the proposed activities · · · · · · · · · · · · · · · · · · · Location Description Not applicable.
-Planned Activities Same as description.

 17 Project Name Fair Housing Foundation

 Target Area Citywide

 Goals Supported Planning for Housing and Community

 Development

 Needs Addressed Other Housing and Community Development

 Needs

 Funding CDBG: \$30,000

 Description Eligibility Citation: 24 CFR 570.206(c) -

 Administration and Planning/Fair Housing

 Activities

 National Objective Citation: Not Applicable

-The Fair Housing Foundation (FHF) offers a comprehensive Fair Housing Program that meets the HUD CDBG requirement to affirmatively further fair housing and includes the following services: 1) discrimination complaint counseling, intake, investigations, and resolutions; 2) education and outreach services; 3) general housing (tenant/landlord) counseling, mediations, assistance, resolution, and referrals; and 4) affirmatively further fair housing activities to address the Analysis of Impediments to Fair
+The Fair Housing Foundation (FHF) offers a comprehensive Fair Housing Program that meets the HUD CDBG requirement to affirmatively further fair housing and includes the following services: 1) discrimination complaint counseling, intake, investigations, and resolutions; 2) education and outreach services; 3) general housing (tenant/landlord) counseling, mediations, assistance, resolution, and referrals; and 4) affirmatively further fair housing activities to address the Analysis of Impediments to Fair Housing Choice.

-Target Date Housing Choice.
-6/30/2021
+Target Date 6/30/2021

-Target Date Estimate the number and type of families that will Not applicable.
+Estimate the number and type of families that will Not applicable.

 benefit from the proposed activities

 Location Description Citywide.

 Planned Activities Same as description.

-18 Project Name Unallocated CDBG Funds
+19 Project Name Unallocated CDBG Funds

 Target Area Not applicable

 Goals Supported Not applicable

 Needs Addressed Not applicable

-Funding CDBG: \$689,732
+Funding CDBG: \$314,540

 Description Unallocated CDBG Funds

 Target Date Not applicable

 Estimate the number and type of families that will Not applicable

 benefit from the proposed activities

 Location Description Not applicable

 Planned Activities Not applicable